Article Topics

 The best answer is not rigid tracking but what I call flex classes.
 For academic subjects, place students in classes by achievement level but conduct frequent reviews to ensure that all students, especially children of color, are given the opportunity to move up (or down) to fit their learning needs.
 Non-academic school activities (art, PE, lunch, etc.) could and perhaps should include a wider range of students.

 Begin career exploration in elementary school.
 Finding an appealing career can motivate many students.
 And that would reduce the problem of many high school and college graduates having no idea what career to pursue.
+The marginal validity of career "tests" suggests that more value may come from guest speakers, field trips, and watching videos of people in various careers.
+Remember that career "test" that said you should be a forest ranger or funeral director?

 Give students a choice: a college-prep or an equally high-quality career-prep curriculum.
-No matter how hard I wish or how hard I work, I will never be even a decent artist, basketball player, or engineer.
+No matter how hard I wish or how hard I work, I will never be even a decent artist, basketball player, let alone engineer.
 I just can't picture things in three dimensions.
 Jeez, I can't even remember faces well, even though I use every trick in the book.

 And when academically weak students do go on to college (today, many colleges are open-admission even to the grossly underprepared), they disproportionately drop out.
 200,000 students each year who graduated in the bottom 40% of their high school class go to so-called four-year colleges.
-Of those, 3/4 of those never graduate, even if given 8 1/2 years!
+Of those, 3/4 of never graduate, even if given 8 1/2 years!

-Students who, the longer they're in school, fall further behind academically, are far more likely to derive personal and career success in a path that prepares them for a good career straight out of high school, perhaps augmented by a post-high-school apprenticeship, training in the military, or on-the-job training, for example, at the elbow of a successful, ethical entrepreneur.
-Ironically, America has an oversupply of college graduates and an undersupply of, for example, machinists, chefs, retail managers, and entrepreneurs, all jobs that can't be offshored.
+Perhaps most important, such students incur huge opportunity cost: what they could otherwise have done with their time.
+High school students, who, the longer they're in school, fall further behind, are more likely to derive personal and career success by avoiding college.
+Instead, many would be wise to choose a path that prepares them for a good career straight out of high school, perhaps augmented by a post-high-school apprenticeship, training in the military, or on-the-job training, for example, at the elbow of a successful, ethical entrepreneur.
+Ironically, America now has an oversupply of college graduates and an undersupply of, for example, machinists, chefs, retail managers, and entrepreneurs, all of which are jobs that can't be offshored.

 Thus, high schools and perhaps even middle schools, should offer a choice of a high-quality career-prep as well as college-prep curriculum.
 If my own child, through grade 6, showed clear signs of being unlikely to succeed in a college-prep curriculum, I'd encourage him or her to choose a career-prep path, which, yes, taught her reading, writing, critical thinking, etc., but in the context of preparing her for a career that doesn't require college, for example, robotics repair or entrepreneurship.

 Mentor-centric curriculum.
 Transformative change is most likely to occur one-on-one.
 Students, K-20, should be given far greater opportunities for peer and adult mentoring.
-For example, a match.com like website could match protégés and mentors.
+For example, a match.com-like website could match protégés and mentors.

 Now what?

-Home | Articles | Career Coaching | Books | Radio Show | Appearances | About Marty
+Home | Articles | Career Coaching | Books | Radio Show | Appearances | About Marty | Blog |Press